Democritus University of Thrace

+and School of Management Science and Accounting and 28 Departments.

 As of 2020, there is a student population of 25,919 registered undergraduates and 5,071 registered postgraduate and PhD students, a research and teaching personnel of over 600 as well as approximately 300 administrative staff.

 As a university it is state-owned and fully self-administered.
 It is thus supervised and subsidized by the Greek State and the Ministry of Education and Religious Affairs.
 The university plays an important role in strengthening the national and cultural identity of the region of Thrace, and contributes to the high level of education in Greece.

 Name and emblem

 The emblem of the Democritus University of Thrace represents the influential Ancient Greek pre-Socratic philosopher Democritus.
 He was born in Abdera, Thrace and is primarily remembered today for his formulation of an atomic theory of matter.

 History

 The university was established in July 1973 and accepted its first students in the academic year 1974–1975.
 The first departments to operate were the Department of Law and the Department of Civil Engineering.
 It was named after Democritus, the ancient Greek philosopher who hailed from the town of Abdera in Thrace.